benkmoore/ar_hardware/README.md

 ### Setup for ROS msgs over Teensy

 1. Install ROS serial communication package for arduino.
-For more details o the isntall commands below see: [http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup]
+For more details on the install commands below see: [http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup]

 To install ROS serial pkgs run the following commands:
 `sudo apt-get install ros-melodic-rosserial-arduino `